-In Canada, there are three different forms of PrEP; Truvada PrEP, a generic PrEP, and Descovy PrEP.
+In Canada, there are three different forms of PrEP as medicine; Truvada PrEP, a generic PrEP, and Descovy PrEP.
 The existence of multiple pills that all eliminate the risk of contracting HIV (by 99%) can make the decision harder for users.
 So what is the difference between these three offerings?

 While the frequency in which side effects occur is very low in users, the TDF ingredient in Truvada can affect bone and kidney health.
 As a result, individuals who have pre-existing bone and kidney health conditions are not recommended to use Truvada.

 Truvada is approved for use in Canada, but is not covered by provincial health plans.
 As a result, out of pocket cost, even with private health insurance, can be as much as $800/month.